-In his book “Brief Encounters: Meetings with Remarkable People”, Waterford-born author and radio documentary maker Bill Long (who also wrote a history of Irish lighthouses) wrote about his meetings with Chandler in London in the summer of 1958.
+In his book “Brief Encounters: Meetings with Remarkable People”, Waterford-born author and radio documentary maker Bill Long (who also wrote a history of Irish lighthouses) knew Chandler in London in the summer of 1958.
 The pair were neighbours.
 They met several times that summer and became friends largely due to the Waterford connection.
 On their first meeting, Chandler correctly picked Long’s Waterford brogue which pleased the American greatly as he deemed himself a “great judge of accents”.

 Chandler’s mother Florence Thornton was from an old established Waterford Quaker legal family.
 The Thorntons had offices in Waterford and Raymond inherited Thornton as his middle name.
 He told Long his mother was one of the Thorntons of Cathedral Square.
 According to Long he was grinning at the time “with the shadow of a cynical smile and the slightest edge of mockery in his tone”.
 Chandler enjoyed describing the family with mock pomposity: “I. Thornton and sons, solicitors and notaries public,” he intoned.

 Maurice worked the prairie lines as a railway engineer.
-Aged 28 he was working in Omaha, Nebraska, when he met and married Irish girl Florence Thornton.
+Aged 28 he was in Omaha, Nebraska, when he met and married Irish girl Florence Thornton.
 Ray was born a year later.
 The marriage disintegrated quickly.
-Maurice drank aggressively, the atmosphere became bitter and the couple had no more children.
-In 1895 they divorced and Maurice Chandler disappeared from his son’s life entirely.
+Maurice drank aggressively, the atmosphere was bitter and the couple had no more children.
+In 1895 they divorced and Maurice Chandler disappeared from his son’s life.
 Florence refused ever to speak of him again.
-With no money of her own, she decided to return to Ireland with her seven-year-old son.
+With no money, she returned to Ireland with her seven-year-old son.

 Since the early death of Florence’s father, the official head of the family had been Chandler’s “arrogant and stupid grandmother” guided by his uncle Ernest Thornton.
 The family law firm had offices in Waterford, Cork and Dublin.
 As Tom Hiney wrote, it was a rarefied Anglo-Irish world of servants and quasi-gentility; quite removed from late-nineteenth-century Nebraska.
 It was also a world preoccupied with religious and social snobbery.
 Hiney quoted Chandler, “My grandmother was the daughter of an Irish solicitor.
 Her son, very wealthy later on, was also a solicitor and had a housekeeper named Mrs Groome who sneered at him behind his back because he wasn’t a barrister.
 The Church, the Navy, the Army, the Bar.
 There was nothing else.
 Outside Waterford in a big house with gardens … lived a Miss Paul who occasionally, very occasionally, invited Mrs Groome to tea on account of her father had been a canon.”

-During his holidays, he enjoyed walking around the Mount Congreve estate a few miles outside Waterford on the banks of the River Suir.
-The Congreves were fellow upper-class Protestants and clients of the Thorntons.
-Chandler preferred some of the homelier aspects of the estate.
+During his holidays, he enjoyed walking around the Mount Congreve estate just outside Waterford on the banks of the River Suir.
+The Congreves were upper-class Protestants and clients of the Thorntons.
+Chandler preferred homelier aspects of the estate.
 “What I remember best,” said Chandler, “is the smell of the tobacco the old bothy-man smoked in his enormous bent-shank pipe.
 I remember resolving when I was ten or eleven at Mount Congreve to smoke a pipe when I grew up.
 And by God, I did and still do!”

-The city also left an indelible imprint on the writer.
-He and Long swapped childhood memories of a long-gone bookshop in Cathedral Square.
-The shop was called Stickyback Power’s.
+The city left an indelible impression.
+He and Long swapped childhood memories of a long-gone bookshop in Cathedral Square, called Stickyback Power’s.
 Power is a common Waterford name but neither Chandler nor Long could remember why this Power gained his unusual nickname.
 Chandler loved the bookshop and told Long about the germ of an idea to set a Philip Marlowe novel using Waterford and the bookshop as locales.
 The storyline had Marlowe on holidays in Ireland and in a pub on the quays in Waterford.
 There he witnesses a sailors’ brawl.
-Later he hears one of the sailors has been murdered in the brawl and his body has been found slumped in the corner of a bookshop.
-Marlowe agrees to the captain of the ship’s request to investigate the murder which leads him into the low life of the city and he discovers a vicious prostitution racket.
+Later he hears a sailor was murdered in the brawl and his body has been found slumped in the corner of a bookshop.
+Marlowe agrees to the ship captain’s request to investigate the murder which leads him into the low life of the city and he discovers a vicious prostitution racket.